 Legacy Gains: Writing Wraith was made fashionable, drawing in more fans who previously misunderstood the Wraith, resulting in less racism.
 There were fun, new games and clothes and a naming convention perfect for creating OCs (this was not a Legacy invention, but Legacy popularized and standardized it).
 RPGs and fanfics were created.
 Having examples of writing in print made it easier for newer writers to get started as they copied the voices of Legacy authors.

 Legacy Losses: A lot of fan theories and stories were lost.
 Some writers and artists deleted their entire catalogues of fanfics and fanart, some changed voice mid-writing to match Legacy so that one will never know how the stories were supposed to go, and others never bothered to write for fear of being told their fanon wasn’t canon (even though other and prior Fandy books contradict each other and the show anyhow and Legacy also has huge canon contradictions such as green blood).
-This happened a lot because Legacy fans ran around constantly telling other fans, through repeated and also racist language, they could not be worshippers and that Todd and his hive didn’t have worshippers.
-Thankfully, these people have quieted down and writers who are left do their own thing.
+This happened a lot because Legacy fans ran around constantly telling other fans, through repeated and also racist language against interracial relationships, they could not be worshippers and that Todd and his hive didn’t have worshippers.
+Thankfully, these people have (mostly) quieted down and writers who are left can do their own thing.

 RPG Gains: RPGs further endeared fans to their favorite character/s.
 Fanfics and fanart sprang up as people put themselves in the places of their characters and wanted to tell more about scenes or illustrate them.
 When well-functioning, people who are into fandoms for the social aspects have a place to chat and share.